graphql-extended/gqlx-cli/README.md

 `--debug` - Allows debugger statements and opens the node-inspector (`boolean`, default: `false`).

+`--header` - Additional http headers to be set on every request

 ### `schema`

 Extracts the schema from the given source gqlx file.